Published Nov 4th 2010

 Gudebrod is best known for its rod wrapping thread, but also had a hollow braided shooting line simply called Gudebrod Shooting Line.

-Gudebrod just closed, but many shops still have the line.
+Gudebrod is closed, but some shops still have the line.

 Guideline has its Shooter shooting line, which is a floating, hollow monofilament line.
 It's not featured on their web site, but available from some dealers.